ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-txpool.md

 sort_key: C
 ---

-The `txpool` API gives you access to several non-standard RPC methods to inspect the contents of the transaction pool containing all the currently pending transactions as well as the ones queued for future processing.
+The `txpool` API gives access to several non-standard RPC methods to inspect the contents of the transaction pool containing all the currently pending transactions as well as the ones queued for future processing.

-* TOC
-{:toc}

 ### txpool_content